-Have you ever want to work for a property like this?
+Have you ever wanted to work on property like this?

-These are some tips of getting in with Condominium Associations, Home owners Associations and property managers.
+Here are some tips on getting in with Condominium Associations, Homeowners Associations, and property managers.

-Little tips of getting into this property or similar properties like this.
+Here are a few tips for getting into this property or similar properties like this.

 Next time you are with a networking group, just ask.